iftechfoundation/twine-cookbook/cssselectors/harlowe/harlowe_cssselectors.md

 ## Summary

-This example shows how to use [CSS](../../terms/terms_css.md) selectors to selectively style different areas of the page.
+This example shows how to use [CSS](../../terms/terms_css.md) selectors to style different areas of the page.
 In Harlowe, custom HTML elements are used for layout:  the `<tw-story>` element contains the page as well as a an element containing the currently shown passage, `<tw-passage>`, and an element containing the sidebar, `<tw-sidebar>`.

 ```
 <tw-story>